eldarsaraj/crt-assessment/_sources/Sections/Hyp.md

 The data show that there is some weak improvement in students scores in the second survey, but that difference seems very small, a mere 0.5 points.
 Still, it could be meaningful.

 However, in order to make any such conclusion, we need to run a proper statistical analysis.
 In this section, I'll conduct a basic hypothesis test and comment on the results.
+I'll explain the methods and show the formulas, for clarity purposes.

 ## Hypothesis test